up42/up42-py/docs/reference/project-reference.md

 ### update_project_settings()

-The `function_name()` function allows you to update threshold limits applied to the project.
+The `update_project_settings()` function allows you to update threshold limits applied to the project.
 Threshold limits are maximum values that prevent jobs from consuming too many credits unintentionally.

 ```python
 update_project_settings(